Skip to content

 CRS Bulk Downloads

-The full Creditor Reporting System dataset is available as a parquet file (~1GB compressed).
+The full Creditor Reporting System dataset is available as a bare parquet file (1.18 GB, not zipped).
 ODA Reader can download and load it for you.

 Download Full CRS